rudnerbjoern/iTop-br-powersocket/README.md

 ## iTop Compatibility

-The branch <https://github.com/rudnerbjoern/iTop-br-powersocket/tree/itop/2.7.10> is compatible to iTop 2.7 and iTop 3.1.
+The branch [2.7.10](https://github.com/rudnerbjoern/iTop-br-powersocket/tree/itop/2.7.10) is compatible to iTop 2.7 and iTop 3.1.

+The branch [3.2](https://github.com/rudnerbjoern/iTop-br-powersocket/tree/itop/3.2) will only be compatible to iTop 3.1.

 Versions starting with 2.7.x are kept compatible to iTop 2.7